ippontech/blog-usa/posts/auditing-using-javers.md

 }
 ```

-We also excluded from the audit all the no-PHI data using the @DiffIgnore annotation
+We also excluded from the audit all the no-PHI data using the @DiffIgnore annotation.

 Example :